SICP. 1.3/1.3.1

 Exercise:

-1. The sum procedure is only the simplest of a vast number of similar abstractions that can be captured as higher-order procedures.[fn: The intent of Exercise 1.31 through Exercise 1.33 is to demonstrate the expressive power that is attained by using an appropriate abstraction to consolidate many seemingly disparate operations.
+The sum procedure is only the simplest of a vast number of similar abstractions that can be captured as higher-order procedures.[fn: The intent of Exercise 1.31 through Exercise 1.33 is to demonstrate the expressive power that is attained by using an appropriate abstraction to consolidate many seemingly disparate operations.
 However, though accumulation and filtering are elegant ideas, our hands are somewhat tied in using them at this point since we do not yet have data structures to provide suitable means of combination for these abstractions.
 We will return to these ideas in 2.2.3 when we show how to use sequences as interfaces for combining filters and accumulators to build even more powerful abstractions.
 We will see there how these methods really come into their own as a powerful and elegant approach to designing programs.]
 Write an analogous procedure called product that returns the product of the values of a function at points over a given range.
 Show how to define factorial in terms of product.
 Also use product to compute approximations to π using the formula…

 \(\frac{\pi}{4} = \frac{2 \cdot 4 \cdot 4 \cdot 6 \cdot 6 \cdot 8 \cdot \dots}{3 \cdot 3 \cdot 5 \cdot 5 \cdot 7 \cdot 7 \cdot \dots}\)

-2. If your product procedure generates a recursive process, write one that generates an iterative process.
+- If your product procedure generates a recursive process, write one that generates an iterative process.
 If it generates an iterative process, write one that generates a recursive process.

 Answer:

-Here is product.
+Here is product

-(* (term a) (product term (next a) next b))))
+(define (product term a next b) (if (> a b) 1 (* (term a) (product term (next a) next b))))

-Here is factorial defined in terms of product.
+defined in terms of product

-(define (inc x) (+ 1 x))
+(define (factorial n) (define (inc x) (+ 1 x)) (define (indentity x) x) (product identity 1 inc n))

 Here is one way of computing an approximation to \(\pi\).